RESTful-Otaku/unhaunter/README.md

 This is mainly beneficial for debug builds.
 For fresh builds, the difference is negligible.
 This only works on Linux.

-You can profile the build process to identify further optimizations using:
+You can profile the build process to identify further optimisations using:

 ```bash
 RUSTFLAGS="-Zself-profile" cargo +nightly run --features bevy/dynamic_linking